 Banff and specifically Lake Louise and Sunshine Village offer some of the longest ski seasons in all of North America.
 Typically, their season starts in early-mid November and lasts well into May.

-On a typical year, mid-winter months of January and February bring frigid temps and clear skies with plenty of sunshine.
-The result is picture perfect corduroy that pervades the slopes in between storms.
+In a typical year, mid-winter months of January and February bring frigid temps and clear skies with plenty of sunshine.
+The result is picture-perfect corduroy that pervades the slopes in between storms.

 WHERE TO GO